 2. Quick release you vent the pot manually, which causes the cooker to depressurize quickly.
-When cooking beans, don’t quick-release without letting the pot cool (natural pressure release) or you might get a volcano of hot bean-foam shooting out of the valve opening.
+When cooking beans, don’t quick-release without letting the pot cool (natural pressure release), or you might get a volcano of hot bean foam shooting out of the valve opening.

 #3 An Overnight Soak

-Cover your beans with 3″ of freshwater, add 1 Tablespoon of table salt and let them sit overnight, uncovered.
+Cover your beans with 3″ of fresh water, add 1 Tablespoon of table salt and let them sit overnight, uncovered.

 For tough old beans, double the soaking time to 24 hours.
 A little extra soaking with salt might cause your beans to swell.

-Adding salt to pre-cooked beans is controversial some believe it makes beans tough, but studies show that salt breaks down tough bean skins.
+Adding salt to pre-cooked beans is controversial some believe it makes beans tough, but studies show salt breaks down tough bean skins.

-Once you’ve soaked the beans drain the pot and add fresh water to cook.
+Once you’ve soaked the beans, drain the pot and add fresh water to cook.